Lightning-Universe/lightning-bolts/docs/source/models.rst

 4. We help you build thorough, beautiful documentation.
 5. We help you build robust tests.
 6. We'll pretrain expensive models for you and host weights.
+7. We will improve the speed of your models!
-7. Lightning Swag + involvement in the broader contributor community :)
+8. Lightning Swag + involvement in the broader contributor community :)

 And you still get to keep your attribution and be recognized for your work!
 Bolts is a community library built by incredible people like you!